zant/site/content/posts/meillassoux-maths.md

 > but there are also groupings 'by one', or 'by all', which is
 > identical with the whole set).
 >
-> You will always obtain the same
-> result: the set B of possible groupings (or parts) of a set A is
-> always bigger than A - even if A is infinite.o

 We se that our philosopher is talking about "all possible groupings" of a set.
 This is the informal definition of a mathematical object called the [Power Set](https://en.wikipedia.org/wiki/Power_set).
 The power set is defined as follows: